Your cookie preferences

 Any financial court actions you’ve had

-• Having a CCJ awarded against you, entering into an IVA or being declared bankrupt can affect your ability to get credit.
-These actions will weigh on your credit score until they’re removed from your credit report, which happens after six years
+• Having a CCJ against you, entering into an IVA or being declared bankrupt can affect your ability to get credit.
+These actions will weigh on your credit score until they’re removed from your credit report, which usually happens after six years

 Whether you’re on the electoral roll